vaidashi/career-development-curriculum/module_two/agile_practices_and_leadership.md

 * Description of the role you played in your pair/group projects this module -- what was your role as a teammate?
 How did you utilize your strengths and leadership skills?

 ### Connections: The Why (Jeff & Allison)
-Discuss the why / provide a hook -- relating to teamwork...

 To build great software we need to be intentional about the **process**.
 Whether working solo or in groups, your process is a more significant determiner of your project's success than your technical skill.
+And refining your process helps you establish your place in the industry as an emerging developer.

 In this session we'll take a quick overview of "Waterfall," "Agile," how to begin better managing your projects at Turing, and how to build even better teams.